CCSDS-CDDS/cdds.messages/README.md

-# CCSDS Cloud Data Delivery Standards (CDDS) - Attention, this is work in prgress
+# CCSDS Cloud Data Delivery Standards (CDDS) - Attention, this is work in progress

 The CDDS context is the data transfer between terrestrial ground stations and mission data systems.